How to Integrate Charity Auctions With External Ticketing Platforms

 Do table assignments and seating notes carry over from the ticketing platform?

-Yes—mapped fields push table numbers, seat labels, and special notes into the auction guest list so check-in and on-site materials match your plan.
+Yes.
+Mapped fields push table numbers, seat labels, and special notes into the auction guest list so check-in and on-site materials match your plan.

-Who processes payments, and where do attendees find receipts when systems are integrated?
+Who processes payments when systems are integrated?

 Ticket revenue is processed by the ticketing provider; auction invoices are processed by the auction platform.
 Each system issues its own receipt with clear line items and totals.